rodolfomp123/hierarchical-imblearn/README.md

 # Hierarchical-imblearn
 ## The Hierarchical Imbalanced Learning Library

-This library implemented in Python is an extension of the scikit-learn based library implemented in Python to The Imbalanceness Mulan (IMB-Mulan) is an extension to the well-known Mulan framework (https://github.com/tsoumakas/mulan) with implementations of resampling algorithms previously proposed in the literature.
+This library was implemented in Python only works in datasets in the hierarchical ARFF format.

 # Resampling Algorithms
 The following resampling algorithms were implemented in the hierarchical-imblearn: